Betty Eagleton: Storylines

 When Mark Wylde's (Maxwell Caulfield) body is found, Betty originally thinks it might have been Seth's and admits to Alan that they buried him in Home Farm grounds and sandbags were buried at the cemetery.
 When a fire spreads through Emmerdale, it reaches Betty's house and she has to be rescued by the residents; she is taken to hospital suffering with smoke inhalation, but eventually recovers with the help of her friends Alan, Edna Birch (Shirley Stelfox) and Pearl Ladderbanks (Meg Johnson).
 Betty subsequently goes on a six-month cruise and upon returning, she sells her house to Victoria Sugden (Isabel Hodgins); she and Alan become sitting tenants.
 This causes some problems, particularly when Victoria insists on swapping bedrooms with Alan, but she also helps to do a lot of repair work that Alan and Betty are no longer capable of doing.

 Betty is saddened when Alan dies in his sleep on the night of his return from a bike tour.
 With Pearl, she arranges a fitting funeral for Alan, but are shocked when his daughter, Steph, attends with a prison escort.
 Betty is on the judging panel to decide who the next vicar of Emmerdale will be – Ashley or newcomer Harriet Finch (Katherine Dow Blyton).
 Although Edna and Pearl are keen for Ashley to return, Betty feels that Harriet will be better able to modernise the church.
 Betty departs on a cruise around New Zealand by herself.
 On her return, she is furious when Victoria explains that she had stopped reading her emails because she found them boring.
 Betty later announces that she is leaving Emmerdale to move back to Australia, but makes up with Victoria shortly before she leaves.
 On the day of her departure, Betty learns that Laurel is an alcoholic and she advises her to get clean.
 A crowd gathers to see Betty off, before her new partner, Reuben Archibald (Edmund Herd), arrives in a limousine to take her away.
 On Christmas Day, she video calls Victoria, who then takes the laptop to the Woolpack where Betty talks to all of her friends.
 In 2017, Finn Barton (Joe Gill) visits Betty in Australia for three weeks, and the following year, Sandy goes to live with Betty in Australia.
 In February 2020, Betty rings Laurel to tell her that Sandy has died.
+She was mentioned again in January 2024, when Victoria went to stay with her for a few weeks to celebrate her 90th birthday (despite the actress' death four years prior to this, Betty remains alive but off-screen).